Is your knife sharp?

 - ALWAYS move the knife in a 'backwards motion' on the strop.
 Do NOT push the edge into the leather.

-Rub the green chromium oxide over the 'rough' leather strop.
+Rub the green chromium oxide block over the 'rough' leather strop.

 Remember to drag the knife BACKWARDS on the strop.